assemble/assemble/docs/options.md

 Also see: [YAML front matter] todo...

 #### ext
 Type: `String`
 Default: `.html`

-Specify the file extension for destination files.
+Specify the file extension to use for destination files.
 Example:

 ``` js
 assemble: {